 This scary play about the Zombies invading Paris is very intense.
 It has the theme of nightmares about Zombies that have been played in movies in recent years.
 While watching the play with gorry details of blood and people eating others we are tempted to be scared although we know that we were safe as spectators.

-To insure my safety, I went with Alan Abeberry, a philosophy professor, who attented a Zombie Walk Festival, an annual event, and said he would protect me!
+To ensure my safety, I went with Alan Abeberry, a philosophy professor, who attended a Zombie Walk Festival, an annual event, and said he would protect me!

 The objective is not to kill the zombies but to stop them from eating humans.